OWASP/www-project-developer-guide/draft/13-security-gap-analysis/01-guides/02-asvs.md

 The ASVS is an open standard that sets out the coverage and 'level of rigor' expected when it comes to performing web application security verification.
-The standard also provides a basis for testing any technical security controls that are relied on to protect against vulnerabilities in the application.
+For this reason it can be used to identify gaps in the security of web applications.

 The ASVS is split into various sections: